AuroxNova/blurlconvert/README.md

 - Install Golang to build code into a exe file

 # Why this new update?
-- Fortnite Changed how MPD Files are structured, instead of working with Segments, Now it's working upload the full song but encrypted
+- Fortnite Changed how MPD Files are structured, instead of working with Segments, Now it's working uploading the full song but encrypted

 - Example: instead of init_0.mp4 to init_203.mp4, now is main_0_dashinit.mp4 (for festival tracks)
 main_0_0_dashinit.mp4 (for Preview tracks) [Those are not encrypted anymore, bc it doesn't make any sense encrypting the previews lol]